54TYAM/54TYAM/README.md

 # 👋 Hi there, I'm Satyam Yadav!

 Welcome to my GitHub profile!
-I'm a passionate [Your Role, e.g. Software Developer, Cloud Enthusiast, Data Scientist] with a knack for building things that solve real-world problems.
+I'm a passionate Software Developer with a knack for building things that solve real-world problems.
 I love writing clean, efficient code and am always eager to learn new technologies.

 ---

 ## 🚀 About Me

-- 🔭 Currently working on: [Your current project or focus]
+- 🔭 Currently working on: Current Projects
-- 🌱 Learning: [Current topics you're learning, e.g. Cloud Computing, Spring Boot, etc.]
+- 🌱 Learning: Cloud Computing, Spring Boot, etc...
 - 💬 Ask me about: Java, Cloud Computing, System Design, GitHub Actions
-- 📫 How to reach me: [Your email] | [LinkedIn](your-linkedin-url)
+- 📫 How to reach me: sy415801@gmail.com | [LinkedIn](https://www.linkedin.com/in/5atyam)
-- ⚡ Fun fact: [Something fun or quirky about you]
+- ⚡ Fun fact: 🤑🤑🤑🤑

 ---